graphdrawing/gd2022/pages/cfp.md

 ### Track 1: Combinatorial and algorithmic aspects

-This track is mainly devoted to fundamental graph drawing advances, such as combinatorial aspects and algorithm design.
+This track is mainly devoted to **fundamental graph drawing advances**, such as combinatorial aspects and algorithm design.
 The range of topics for this track includes (but is not limited to):

 * Design and analysis of graph drawing algorithms
 * Geometric and topological graph theory